wrodney/AWS-Demos/README.md

-# AWS 2 Tier Architecture setup with AWS CLI - Wordpress application on AWS RDS running MySQL
+# AWS 2 Tier Architecture setup with AWS CLI - Wordpress application on AWS RDS running MySQL..

 There are two parts to the setup,
 - **Part 1** - Setting up the network infrastructure (VPC, Subnets, Security Groups)